Authentic Lessons for 21st Century Learning

 Now that you have explained the purpose of the strategy, move to slide 12 with instruction for the participants to partake in the strategy.
 Have participants turn to page 3 of the Document Packet Set, labeled Pass the Problem, where participants will be practicing the strategy.

 Have them turn to an elbow partner, and pair together to work through the math problem.
-Explain that each person will assume a role "student A" and "student B".
-With their elbow partner, they will take turns going back and forth simplifying the mathematical expression.
+Explain that each person will assume a role "student A" and "student B." With their elbow partner, they will take turns going back and forth simplifying the mathematical expression.
 Participant A will write the first step of the problem, then pass it to participant B for the next step.
 They will go back and forth until the problem is solved.
-Encourage participants as they pass the paper back in forth to check each other's work.
+Encourage participants as they pass the paper back and forth to check each other’s work.

 Once participants have share out, move to slide 13 and have participants turn to the Note Catcher.
-Read the question on the slide, "How can you use this strategy to foster student-centered learning in your classroom?".
+Read the question on the slide, "How can you use this strategy to foster student-centered learning in your classroom?"

 Invite participants to reflect on the question again, this time considering Pass the Problem as the strategy, and have them jot their thoughts in the "How can I use it?" section.
 Remind them that there is also a section to reflect on how the strategy was used during the session.
 Once participants have come to a stopping point, invite a few participants to share out how they could use Pass the Problem in their classroom.